timbeechey/opa/README.md

 #> Chance-values were calculated using the exact method.
 ```

-Individual-level model output can be visualized using:
+Individual-level model output can be plotted using:

 ``` r
 plot(opamod)